seibert-media/automatix/README.md

  Works only for string values!

-**AUTOMATIX_TIME**: Set this to an arbitrary value to print the times for the single steps and the whole script.
+**AUTOMATIX_TIME**: Set this to an arbitrary value to print the times for the single steps and the whole script, e.g. `AUTOMATIX_TIME=true`.

-Additionally you can modify the environment to adjust things to your needs.

 # TIPS & TRICKS